Know the life insurance claim process and required documents. Get your claim processed efficiently and effectively with this guide.

 A rider is an ancillary benefit to a basic insurance policy for which the policyholder pays a higher premium.
 A life insurance policy can be supplemented with a wide range of riders, including those that cover critical sickness, accidents, hospitalisation costs, premium waivers, and more.

-Settling a death claim also applies to claims related to riders, such as Accidental Death Benefit Rider, Premium Waivers, etc. Submitting the required documentation, such as a copy of the policy and a properly filled-out claim form, will help in a smooth claim settlement.
+Settlement of a death claim also applies to claims related to riders, such as Accidental Death Benefit Rider, Premium Waivers, etc. Submitting the required documentation, such as a copy of the policy and a properly filled-out claim form, will help ensure a smooth settlement.

 The life insurance claim settlement process will go more smoothly if all the necessary paperwork is on hand.